lmiguelvargasf/planner/README.md

 ### Prerequisites

-The following dependencies are expected to be installed on your machine:
+The following dependencies are expected to be installed:

 - [Python 3.12][python]
 - [PostgreSQL][postgresql]
+- [pre-commit][]
 - [PDM][pdm]

 #### MacOS Users